Acacia flavipila

 Acacia flavipila is a shrub of the genus Acacia and the subgenus Plurinerves that is endemic to an area of south western Australia.
+It is mostly found in the subtropical biome.

 Description

 The spreading shrub typically grows to a height of 0.5 to 2 m and has branchlets that are densely covered in golden coloured hairs that are more white on young shoots.
 The branchlets also have persistent stipules that are about 1 mm in length.
 Like most species of Acacia it has phyllodes rather than true leaves.
 The evergreen phyllodes have an elliptic to oblong-elliptic or oblanceolate shape and are usually inequilateral with a length of 10 to 22 mm and a width of 3 to 9 mm and two or three main nerves.
 It blooms from May to September and produces yellow flowers.

 Taxonomy

 There are two recognised varieties of the species: